arviz-devs/arviz/doc/source/contributing/docstrings.md

 ## Kwargs parameters
 All the kwargs parameters in `plots` modules are passed to the matplotlib or bokeh functions.
-While writing their description, the functions to which they are being passed to must be mentioned.
+While writing their description, the functions to which they are being passed must be mentioned.
 The process for checking those functions is similar for all the kwargs arguments.
 Let's read the step-by-step guide for `backend_kwargs`.

 ### Backend Kwargs

-Almost all the fucntions as `backend_kwargs` argument.
+Almost all the functions have `backend_kwargs` as an argument.
 Take the following steps to add the related functions:

 1. Go to [arviz/plots/backends](https://github.com/arviz-devs/arviz/tree/main/arviz/plots/backends) directory.
 It consists of two folders, i.e., `matplotlib` and `bokeh`.